Semialgebraic decomposition of real binary forms of a given degree's space: Real Waring decompositions

+Next we present the procedure to compute the Waring decomposition of minimum length.
+We call it the RRD decomposition.
+The key point will be to use Theorem \ref{Bez} to guaranty the existence of a polynomial $q(t)$ of degree $r$ associated to the kernel of the Hankel matrix $H_r$ such that $q$ has $r$ different real roots.

-\section{The monomials}
+\subsubsection{The monomials}

-It is known that the real rank of a non trivial degree $d$ monomial (trivially, the monomials $x^d$ or $y^d$ have rank 1) is d (see \cite{BCG}) but our goal is to present a constructive approach and so as not to use differential operators, neither the Apolarity Lemma.
-Moreover, we achieve the complete fibre of the monomial's decomposition.
-Also, we will show that monomials are semialgebraicly unstable.
+It is known that the real rank of a non trivial degree $d$ monomial in two variables (trivially, the monomials $x^d$ or $y^d$ have rank 1) is d (see \cite{BCG}).
+In the complex case (see \cite{CCG}), the rank is given by the expression $rk(x_1^{a_1}x_2^{a_2})=a_2+1,\ $ for $ 1\leq a_1\leq a_2$.